 The first step in this process is to create a color palette and mood board for your home.
 This is something you can bring with you when shopping to ensure you don’t deviate from your plan.

-Next, you’ll want to do a bit of research to make sure you know which material is best for you based on how you want to use it.
+Next, you’ll want to do a bit of research to make sure you know which materials you like and which are the best for you based on how you want to use it.
 For example, if you use your kitchen a lot, marble may not be a good choice for your stonework as it is quite soft as its easily scratched.